 - New research administration orientation and mentorships programs

 - Coordinates other workshops and trainings for faculty with Unit Leaders and the Office of Research Development

 - Early stage solicitation assessment: Identifying administrative, compliance, and other solicitation requirements

 Research Development Workshops

-The Office Research Development (ORD) supports an evolving program of faculty research development workshops, seminars, and peer-to-peer mentoring programs intended to support faculty in all fields and at all professorial levels in meeting their research goals and competing for external funding.
-Faculty groups can request a workshop, seminar or program to meet specific research needs.
+The Office of Research Development (ORD) hosts workshops focused on tools that will help researchers secure external funding.
+ORD supports an evolving program of faculty research development workshops, seminars, and peer-to-peer mentoring programs intended to support faculty in all fields and at all professorial levels in meeting their research goals.
+Faculty groups can request a workshop, seminar, or program to meet specific research needs.
 Faculty development workshops focus on four general areas: proposal development, internal grant competitions, agency relationship building, and investigator initiated workshops.
-Learn more.

 Human Subjects CITI Training

 All UMass Amherst investigators working with human subjects must complete an online training program called the Collaborative Institutional Training Initiative (CITI) Program.
 The required training modules are divided in two categories, Group 1: Biomedical research Investigators and Key Personnel; and Group 2: Social Behavioral and Education Research Investigators and Key Personnel.
 For more information see CITI Education and Training.